kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 I have developed a plugin named *kazurayam-ks-testobject-usage-report*.
 You will utilize its API in your *Test Listener*.
 When you execute a Test Suite, the plugin monitors the invocation of `findTestObject(...)` and `new TestObject(...)` by the Test Cases in the Test Suite.
 The plugin can recognize all of the Style A, B and C.

 When the Test Suite finishes, the plugin compiles some text files in Markdown format where you can find information which Test Object was refered to by which Test Cases.
 The report includes the reference count of each Test Objects.
-The report includes "0-used Test Object in this time of Test Suite run".
+It includes Test Objects which are used 0 time.

 A sample report is [here](docs/testobject_usage_full.md).

 # Description